Image-X-Institute/CBCTCardiacSegmentation/README.md

                         Default is None.
 (Optional) --ElastixParamDir ELASTIXPARAMDIR
                         Location of the elastix parameter files used for the registrations.
-Default is the parameters is the provided ElastixParameterFiles.
+Default is the parameters in the provided ElastixParameterFiles folder.
 (Optional) --StructFile STRUCTFILE
                         Location of the structures contoured from the planning CT File.
+Default is None --ElastixRunDir ElastixRunDir
+						Location of the bin and lib directories from the installed/downaloded version of elastix to be used.
+Needed for linux implementations
-Default is None --KeepTempFiles       If true the temporary files and directories created will not be deleted.
-If False these files will be deleted.
+  --KeepTempFiles       If true the temporary files and directories created will not be deleted.
+If False these files
+                        will be deleted.
 (Optional)
  ```